bevyengine/bevy/crates/bevy_ptr/README.md

 `*const T` and `*mut T` are what most developers with a background in C or C++ would consider pointers.

 `*const ()` is the bottom of this list.
 They're the Rust equivalent to C's `void*`.
 Note that Rust doesn't formally have a concept of type that holds an arbitrary untyped memory address.
-Pointing at the unit type (or some other zero-sized type) just happens to be the convention here.
+Pointing at the unit type (or some other zero-sized type) just happens to be the convention.
+The only way to reasonably use them is to cast back to a typed pointer.
 They show up occasionally when dealing with FFI and the rare occasion where dynamic dispatch is required, but a trait is too constraining of an interface to work with.
-A great example of this are the
-[RawWaker] APIs, where a singular trait (or set of traits) may be insufficient to capture all usage patterns. `*mut ()`, as far as I know, should never be used.
-There is no meaning to being able to mutate a type you don't know about.
+A great example of this are the [RawWaker] APIs, where a singular trait (or set of traits) may be insufficient to capture all usage patterns. `*mut ()` should only be used to carry the mutability of the target, and as there is no way to to mutate an unknown type.

 [RawWaker]: https://doc.rust-lang.org/std/task/struct.RawWaker.html